Amazon Brands Analysis: Apple AirTag sales accelerate; iRobot outpaces peers

 - Brand Insights: Trends in GMV, Units Sold, and ASP can be used to identify brand-level inflections.

-- YipitData's analysis shows that iRobot, which Amazon recently announced it would acquire, captured the highest GMV share (>50%) among 6 major robotic vacuum brands in July, supported by strong Prime Day (7/12-7/13) sales.
+- YipitData's analysis shows that iRobot, which Amazon recently announced it would acquire, captured the highest GMV share (>50%) among 6 major robotic vacuum brands in July, supported by strong Prime Day (7/12-7/13) sales (Exhibit A).

 - Product Insights: Product-level GMV can be used to gauge the performance of new product launches, product mix, and the relative performance of competing products.

 - Apple AirTag sales have sharply accelerated in recent months, despite the product being available on Amazon since its launch in April 2021.
-Significant MoM GMV growth in July vs. June suggests the importance of Prime Day for relatively new products.
+Significant MoM GMV growth in July vs. June suggests the importance of Prime Day for relatively new products (Exhibit B).

 - Seller Insights: The breakdown of brand GMV by seller can be valuable in analyzing sales and fulfillment channels, which may be used as inputs to model brand revenue and margin structure.
 See insights.